Elms in Australia: English elm

-Dutch Elm
+Dutch elm

-Cultivars of the hybrid Dutch Elm (Ulmus x hollandica) are among the most commonly seen elms in Australia.
-They include 'Major', 'Vegeta', 'Dauvessei', 'Dovaei, 'Wredei', 'Canadian Giant' / 'Canadian Elm', and 'Purpurascens'.
+Cultivars of the hybrid Dutch elm (Ulmus x hollandica) are among the most commonly seen elms in Australia.
+They include 'Major', 'Vegeta', 'Dauvessei', 'Dovaei, 'Wredei', 'Canadian Giant' / Canadian elm, and 'Purpurascens'.
 'Major' was distributed in Victoria from the 1850s and 'Vegeta' from the 1860s.
 'Cicestria' was marketed in Australia in the early 20th century by the former Gembrook or Nobelius Nursery.
-Some hybrid elms of these group introduced to Australia from England are "commonly and erroneously referred to [in Australia] as 'English Elm' ".
+Some hybrid elms of this group introduced to Australia from England are "commonly and erroneously referred to [in Australia] as 'English elm' ".
 Similarly, an old tree labelled U. procera in Dunedin Botanic Garden, New Zealand (2023), may be an elm from England, but it is not the English elm clone.